 - Theodore Roosevelt

-Today we are marketing to a Scanning Society – a society that embraces, even participates, in more topics and conversations than ever before — but, when distilled to our basic human nature (and brain power), do we actually only remember and truly care about a handful of things?
+Today we are – a society that embraces, even participates, in more topics and conversations than ever before — but, when distilled to our basic human nature (and brain power), do we actually only remember and truly care about a handful of things?

 Just how much do you, or they, remember?